Android Tablets and Phones

 Your device is trying to get your attention!

-It does this through a variety of methods.
-These ways may include making various sounds, vibrating, popping messages on the screen, and putting red badges on your Apps.
-In addition, a summary of notifications is visible at any time in the Notification Center.
+It does this through a variety of methods, such as making various sounds, vibrations, on-screen pop-up messages, and app badge indicators.
+In addition, you can view a summary of notifications at any time in the Notification Center.

-You can conveniently access the Notification Center by swiping down from the top edge of your device.
-It's an important habit to check your notifications as one of the first tasks whenever you use your phone.
+By simply swiping down from the top edge of your device, you can easily access the Notification Center.
+Make it a habit to check your notifications as one of the first tasks whenever you use your phone.
 It's like asking your phone, "What's happened since we last met?"
-Your device can let you know if you missed a call, if someone changed an appointment, if you have new messages, and more.
+Your device can keep you informed of any important updates, such as missed calls, changed appointments, new messages, and more.

-Read the message and observe the icon that indicates which App is alerting you.
+Read the message and note the icon indicating which app is sending the notification.

-Tap on an important message to access the App
+Tap on an important message to open the app

 Swipe to clear a messages.